 Year 3 is spent abroad to apply language skills and further development them to a level of high fluency.
 Some students spend most of their year abroad studying at various universities, but there are also opportunities for internships and other relevant placements.
 Students are expected to begin research for their dissertation during the year abroad so as to take advantage of sources and expertise available in their region of study.

 In the fourth year, students will refine their skills overall, but above all be engaged in the production of new knowledge through their research and dissertation.
 A range of advanced papers allow students to go more in depth in various disciplines, such as history, politics and international relations, literature, linguistics and anthropology.

 Who represents AMES at Trinity?

 Trinity Fellow Professor Mikael Adolphson (Japanese History) teaches in the Faculty of Asian and Middle Eastern Studies and is the Director of Studies for students in the Faculty.
-Recently retired Fellows are Susan Daruvala (20th century Chinese literature and cinema) and Mark Morris (Japanese and Korean cultural history).
+Retired Fellows are Susan Daruvala (20th century Chinese literature and cinema) and Mark Morris (Japanese and Korean cultural history).